 Being a homeschool mom also means adopting the role of a full-time teacher.
 Between housework and homework, you likely struggle to find any time to unwind.
 There’s always something that needs to be done, and many parents leave self-care off their to-do list.
 Without enough time spent taking care of yourself, everything in your household becomes harder to manage.
-You lose your temper more easily; you can’t find any time to enjoy being with your partner or children and important tasks become more burdensome with each passing day.
+You lose your temper more efficiently; you can’t find any time to enjoy being with your partner or children and important tasks become more burdensome with each passing day.
 Self-care is never about disregarding others.
-Instead, it’s a deliberate decision to prioritize your physical, mental, and spiritual wellness in order to be the best version of yourself in every role you carry, parent, and teacher included.
+Instead, it’s a deliberate decision to prioritize your physical, mental, and spiritual wellness to be the best version of yourself (wikiHow) in every role you carry, parent and teacher.

 Don’t Ignore Physical Problems